-Make, craft & bake: Chinese New Year activities for little tigers
+Make, craft & bake: Chinese New Year activities for little bunnies

-The Year of the Tiger is almost upon us (1st February to be precise) so we're celebrating the Lunar New Year with not only a big pile of our favourite dim sum, but also with these Chinese New Year craft and activity ideas for kids...
+The Year of the Rabbit is almost upon us (22nd January 2023 to be precise) so we're celebrating the Lunar New Year with not only a big pile of our favourite dim sum, but also with these Chinese New Year craft and activity ideas for kids...

 Chinese New Year Sensory Bin